Rock 'n' Roll History for

 November 2

-Crosby, Stills, Nash And Young have the number one album in America when "So Far" tops the Billboard 200 chart for a one week stay.
+Crosby, Stills, Nash And Young have the number one album in America when "So Far" reaches the top of the Billboard 200 chart for a one week stay.
 The band's third straight chart topper, the effort would prove to be the second best selling LP of the quartet's career.
 It has since been certified 6X Platinum.

 November 2